eni23/micronova-controller/README.md

 This repo contains documentation and code to interface with a pellet stove based on Micronova controllers.
 I only tested it with my own stove (*L'Asolana Marina*), but it should work with all Micronova based stoves.
 Please note that the `RAM` and `EEPROM` mappings will probably be different for other models.

+The code is designed to run on a ESP32 and provides a simple TCP socket based protocol to communicate with the stove.
+There is a python module in `./python` to interface with the TCP server in a easy way.
+The ESP also has a simple, interactive serial shell to communicate with the stove.

+This is work in progress.
+MR's for more features (for example: MQTT, HTTP-API) are welcome!

 ## Stove